Calibrating Decision Robustness via Inverse Conformal Risk Control: Introduction

-The contributions of this paper are threefold: \begin{enumerate} \item We propose a principled framework for ``inverse'' conformal risk control, enabling risk quantification with respect to any arbitrary loss function. \item We develop a distribution-free estimator of both miscoverage and regret across robustness levels in robust optimization.
+The contributions of this paper are threefold: \begin{enumerate}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt] \item We propose a principled framework for ``inverse'' conformal risk control, enabling risk quantification with respect to any arbitrary loss function. \item We develop a distribution-free estimator of both miscoverage and regret across robustness levels in robust optimization.
 Our approach is computationally efficient, valid in finite samples, and establishes the first certified Pareto frontier for robust optimization under mild assumptions. \item We illustrate the broad applicability of our approach on classical optimization problems, demonstrating how it enables decision-makers to reliably calibrate robustness by balancing robustness against conservativeness. \end{enumerate}

-\paragraph{Related Work} Our work builds on the broad literature on PTO problems, where a decision-maker observes covariates and must act before outcomes are realized \cite{bertsimas2020predictive}.
-The PTO paradigm has been studied both in two-stage approaches, where one first learns a predictive model and then optimizes with respect to the prediction, and in decision-focused methods that train predictors end-to-end with the downstream objective in mind \cite{mandi2024decision}.
-Our work complements both streams: instead of introducing new predictors or losses, we develop finite-sample guarantees for evaluating the risk of any robust PTO policy family, enabling practitioners to quantify robustness–conservativeness trade-offs without altering their learning pipeline.

-Within PTO, robust optimization (RO) and distributionally robust optimization (DRO) are widely used to hedge against uncertainty.
-RO approaches define a deterministic uncertainty set and minimize worst-case cost \cite{ben2002robust, beyer2007robust, gabrel2014recent}, while DRO places ambiguity sets around distributions, typically $\phi$-divergence or Wasserstein balls, and exploits convex duality to reformulate the robust problem \cite{rahimian2019distributionally, lin2022distributionally}.
-These methods yield increasingly conservative selectors as the robustness parameter grows.
-Our framework is orthogonal: given any nested family of uncertainty sets, whether from RO or DRO, we provide distribution-free bounds on realized risks.

-A related line of research leverages conformal prediction (CP) to construct uncertainty sets for robust optimization \cite{patel2025conformal, patel2024conformal, chen2025adaptive}.
-Here, CP provides data-driven prediction set with finite-sample marginal coverage guarantees \cite{papadopoulos2002inductive, vovk2005algorithmic, zhang2025topology}, and the robust decision is optimized against these sets.
-While effective, this approach prescribes the coverage target \emph{a priori} and tunes the set to achieve it \cite{patel2024conformal}.
-In contrast, our method inverts the perspective: we take prediction set as given---whether from CP, RO, or DRO---and quantify the actual risks it incurs \cite{gauthier2025backward, zhou2025conformalized}.
-This inversion avoids adaptivity penalties, provides simultaneous guarantees for miscoverage and regret, and ties the risk trade-off curve to the Pareto frontier under majorant consistency.